-To generate a report within Opsview Monitor, navigate to the 'Reports' section within the Monitoring tab of the overlay menu, as shown below:
+To generate a report within Opsview Monitor, go to the Monitoring > Reports menu.

 Once loaded, you will see a page similar to the screen shown below: